List of Dutch regiments in World War II

 The Netherlands was a minor country in World War II.
-It surrendered in 5 days after the start of hostilities, but the Germans were impressed by the tenacity of resistance.
-Evading capture, most officers escaped to Great Britain, continuing to resist the Germans.
+It surrendered within five days after the start of hostilities, but the Germans were impressed by the tenacity of resistance.
+Evading capture, some officers escaped to Great Britain, continuing to resist the Germans.
 This article is based on one source, which lists and numbers regiments of the Dutch Armed Forces.

 Structure of a Division

-This is the structure of a Infantry Division in 1940 of the Dutch Armed Forces:
+This is the structure of an Infantry Division in 1940 of the Dutch Armed Forces: